New Orleans withstands Isaac's wrath, for now

 Authorities reported four arrests for looting on Wednesday.
 The mayor said he was clamping a dusk-to-dawn curfew on New Orleans nonetheless.

-Storm surges climbed up to 12 feet and top sustained winds were up to 70 miles per hour (110 km per hour).
+Storm surges climbed up to 12 feet (3.7 meters) and top sustained winds were up to 70 miles per hour (110 km per hour).

-Highway 90, a key interstate roadway on Mississippi's Gulf Coast, was washed out by the storm, which triggered widespread power outages and was expected to bring rainfall accumulations totaling as much as 25 inches to some areas.
+Highway 90, a key interstate roadway on Mississippi's Gulf Coast, was washed out by the storm, which triggered widespread power outages and was expected to bring rainfall accumulations totalling as much as 25 inches (64 cm) to some areas.

-New Orleans Mayor Mitchell Landrieu told local radio the city's flood defenses, strengthened since 2005 with a $14.5 billion system of walls, floodgates, levees and pumps had done their job.
+New Orleans Mayor Mitchell Landrieu told local radio the city's flood defences, strengthened since 2005 with a $14.5 billion system of walls, floodgates, levees and pumps had done their job.

 "The federal levee system ... is fine," he told local radio.
 "There are no risks.
 It is holding exactly as we expected it to and is performing exactly as it should."

-Still, as torrential rains continued to hammer the city -- one location reported 17 inches -- Landrieu later cautioned that it was too soon to declare victory.
+Still, as torrential rains continued to hammer the city -- one location reported 17 inches (43 cm) -- Landrieu later cautioned that it was too soon to declare victory.

 The storm taxed the city's sewage system, prompting Landrieu to urge residents to "keep the flushing to a minimum."